1unar-Eclipse/rambles/2024/9-2_dnd.md

 ---

-I feel like I could've wrote more but I did not expect writing like this to be so draining LOL
+I feel like I could've wrote more but I did not expect writing like this would be so draining LOL

 I'll try to write 1 of these per week?
 Keep the muscles trained so I can make these actually have some better substance